gbenhaim/Lago-Demo/README.md

 ```

 The command below will run the deployment scripts (from within the vms) that were specified in the init.json file.
-This command should be invoked from the directory that will satisfied the relative path to the deployment scripts
+This command should be invoked from the directory that will satisfy the relative path to the deployment scripts,
 as mentiod in the init.json file.

 so, if you used the "manual configurations", the command should be invoked from /lago-work-dir.

 ```
-lago ovirt deploy
+lago deploy
 ```
 Jenkins will be installed on the server.
 OpenJDK will be installed on the slaves.